 The main reason why Missouri is extremely good for preppers is due to agriculture.
 There are a lot of crops that can be grown in this state and the land is fairly fertile.
 The local climate is fairly mild and it is extremely good for growing crops.
 On the other hand, there are two main drawbacks to this state, bad health and education system.
 In addition to this, some areas can have fairly high unemployment and crime rates.

 Minnesota has a lot of lakes and rivers in addition to plenty of other natural resources.
 As a prepper, you can easily live off the land in this state, and due to the low population density, you will have no problem finding cheap land.
 The cost of living is also significantly lower than the national average which is a big plus.
 The main problem with this state is the same as with any other northern state, a short growing period.

 If you are looking for a good state for preppers on the west coast then Oregon should be on the top of your list.
 The climate is fairly mild and there are plenty of natural resources, in addition to this, there are a lot of preppers and prepper communities in this area.
 The problem with Oregon is that a lot of people are moving to this state from California, although the cost of living and the cost of the property is still affordable, but they are slowly rising due to this influx of people coming from California.

 If you are not from Alabama then you probably do not know that there are a lot of preppers in this state.
-Alabama has virtually everything which you need as a prepper, low cost of living, low cost of property, long growing period, and plenty of fresh water.
+Alabama has virtually everything which you need as a prepper, a low cost of living, a low cost of property, a long growing period, and plenty of fresh water.
 With that being said this state does have a couple of problems, not just for preppers but for the general population as well, like the bad educational and healthcare system.